 If you are wondering how to get started to store food for survival, this post may help you.
 I often get asked this question: “Food Storage-Where Do I Start?”
 So I had a printable made to help get you started.
 First, think of what you eat every day.
-Your food storage should be filled with food you are used to eating, cooking and baking with every day.
+Your food storage should be filled with food you are used to eating, cooking, and baking with every day.
 Please think in your mind what you and your family eat on a regular basis.
-You don’t have to order a pallet of food to be delivered to your house as the start to your food storage plan, unless you have lots and lots of money, then go for it.
+You don’t have to order a pallet of food to be delivered to your house as the start of your food storage plan unless you have lots and lots of money, then go for it.
 I buy a little food storage every month and rotate all that I have stored.
 Yes, I have had cans expire and I have been known to throw them in the trash.
 Some foods I will eat a few months past the expiration date, others I will not.
 White flour grows mold spores after 9-12 months, depending on the temperature where it is stored.
-My philosophy is “when it doubt, throw it out”.
+My philosophy is “when in doubt, throw it out”.
 This is an old post I am updating.
 Please get started with storing food and water as soon as your budget allows.
 We are going to need it.

 My husband loves to eat cereal and bananas with milk while reading the newspaper each morning to start his day.
 So, of course, we buy the cheapest, biggest bags of cold cereal a shopping basket will hold.
 I’m not kidding.
 Remember, I don’t like to grocery shop.
 For my breakfast, I like oatmeal, a little honey, no milk, raisins, and pecans or almonds.
 I do make smoothies with fruit and veggies from time to time as well.
 I don’t want oatmeal every day.
 I also like my whole wheat bread toasted.
 I’m just giving you a few ideas to think about for breakfast.
 Mickey Mouse waffles are a must for my grandkids.

 Store Food-Where Do I Start:

 Cereal: easy to store (always on my food storage list).